Double points every Thursday.

 Travel photography is a mix of portrait, street, and landscape photography.
 It entirely depends on you which of these you choose during your travel planning.
 Although the final result of the image you show your friends depends heavily on many different factors, the focal length of the camera lens is the most fundamental and decisive.

 For beginners, it is important to know that the focal length (measured in mm) is the distance between the center of the lens and the camera sensor.
-This distance helps the camera direct the light to the correct spot and determines the angle of view and magnification on the sensor.
+This distance helps the camera direct light to the right spot and determines the angle of view and magnification on the sensor.

-To illustrate: smaller focal lengths like 16 mm and 24 mm offer a wider angle of view on the sensor, while focal lengths like 75 mm and 120 mm enlarge the image by narrowing the field of view.
+To illustrate: shorter focal lengths like 16 mm and 24 mm offer a wider angle of view on the sensor, while focal lengths like 75 mm and 120 mm enlarge the image by narrowing the frame.

-Narrowing and widening the field of view are not the only factors that determine the image field; sensor size also plays a role.
+Narrowing and widening the frame are not the only factors that determine the image field; sensor size also plays a role.
 For example, a crop sensor like the APS-C sensor has a smaller image field than a full-frame camera.
-Now let's set theory aside and link the practical application of camera lens focal lengths with your travel plans:
+Now let's set theory aside and link the practical application of camera lens focal lengths to your travel plans:

 1. Perspective > Focal Length!